MostAwesomeDude/brismu/src/foreword.md

 ## Coverage

-Of the 1343 baseline valsi recognized as selbri (1342 gismu, 1 cmavo), 161
+Of the 1343 baseline *valsi* recognized as *selbri* (1342 gismu, 1 cmavo), 161
-selbri are partially defined via formal rules.
+*selbri* are partially defined via formal rules.
 All 12 baseline abstractors (NU) are informally defined.
-Of the 8 classic articles (LE), 2 are informally defined.
+Of the 8 classic *gadri* (LE), 2 are informally defined.

-In addition, 8 experimental selbri are informally defined, as well as 6 cnino selbri which did not previously exist.
+In addition, 8 experimental *selbri* are informally defined, as well as 6 *cnino selbri* which did not previously exist.

 ### Essential theorems